 Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with data protection legislation, we will inform you whether you are required to provide certain school workforce information to us or if you have a choice in this.

 Storing this information

-We hold school workforce data for [schools/ local authorities need to include the length of time for which the personal data will be stored]
+We hold school workforce data for staff in line with the schools retention of records schedule.

 Who we share this information with

 We routinely share this information with: